ljolliet/Terminus/README.md

 * pipe management (|) so each command now return a string
 * write and append management (\>\> and \>)
 * rights/permission management (rwx)
-* json reading
+* json file reading
 * json template finished
+* hand json writing of the world
-* hand json writing
+* hand json writing of the man
 * using #_ tokens in json to add particular word (like login)
 * CTRL-C
-* fixing a few bugs about completion and mv command
+* fixing a few bugs about completion, mv command, script arguments

 ### V1.1